-S. Name of the trade and industry No. chambers associations
+S. Name of the trade and industry No. chambers associations Company Name Reach of trade and industry chambers / associations (State / National) BHFL is not affiliate ndustry chambers/associations.

-Company Name

-Reach of trade and industry chambers /

-associations (State / National)

-BHFL is not affiliated with any trade and industry chambers/associations.

 2. Provide details of corrective action taken or underway on any issues related to anticompetitive conduct by the entity, based on adverse orders from regulatory authorities.